Union Church of Pocantico Hills

+The church offers weekly, nondenominational Sunday services in the Christian tradition, open to the public, at 10:00 am ET.
+For more information about the services, choir, and Sunday school, see the official Website, Union Church of Pocantico Hills.

 Organ

 David Rockefeller, members of the Rockefeller family, and members of the church commissioned organbuilder Sebastian M. Glück to design and build the Laurance Spelman Rockefeller Memorial Pipe Organ in 2006.
 It is based upon the organs of fin-de-siècle Paris, notably influenced by the work of Aristide Cavaillé-Coll, and it complements the family's taste in the art of that era.
 It is used for public recitals as well as for church services.